ibm-cloud-docs/openwhisk/openwhisk_watson_translator.md

 **Note**: The package `/whisk.system/watson` is deprecated including the actions `/whisk.system/watson/translate` and `/whisk.system/watson/languageId`.

-## Setting up the Watson Translator package in Bluemix
+## Setting up the Watson Translator package in {{site.data.keyword.Bluemix}}

-If you're using OpenWhisk from Bluemix, OpenWhisk automatically creates package bindings for your Bluemix Watson service instances.
+If you're using OpenWhisk from {{site.data.keyword.Bluemix_notm}}, OpenWhisk automatically creates package bindings for your {{site.data.keyword.Bluemix_notm}} Watson service instances.

-1. Create a Watson Translator service instance in your Bluemix [dashboard](http://console.ng.Bluemix.net).
+1. Create a Watson Translator service instance in your {{site.data.keyword.Bluemix_notm}} [dashboard](http://console.ng.Bluemix.net).

-  Be sure to remember the name of the service instance and the Bluemix organization and space you're in.
+  Be sure to remember the name of the service instance and the {{site.data.keyword.Bluemix_notm}} organization and space you're in.

 2. Refresh the packages in your namespace.
 The refresh automatically creates a package binding for the Watson service instance that you created.